Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-03-publishing.md

 <!-- > -->

 Another option is to publish to a scope.
-This puts all of the packages under the scope of your username and you can use any name.
+This puts the package under the scope of your username.

 ```
 @soggybag/really-cool-package